os-libera/Libera/README.md

     ```shell
   h_SEA_1 ping -c10 h_LAX_2
   ```
-  As the figure below, the packets normally goes.
+  As shown in the figure below, the packets normally goes.
 This is because the ONOS VN controller programmed network routing to its virtual switches, and it is appropriately installed in the physical network.

   <img src="https://openvirtex.com/wp-content/uploads/2019/11/6.jpg" width="50%" height="50%">